IITOS Travelling Fellowship

 - Supply the College with copies of the above papers at the time of publication

 - Return to public practice in Ireland after completing the Fellowship.

-Personal tax compliance regarding the award is the responsibility of the recipient.
+Please note: Personal tax compliance regarding the award will be the responsibility of the recipient.

 The following were successful in receiving this award in previous years.

 |David Dalton, Eamonn Coveney, Iain Feeley, Patrick Carroll, Peter Staunton, Rebecca Lyons, Robert Hurley

 |Andrew Hughes, Ciara Fox, Eoghan Pomeroy, Gerard Sheirdan, James Broderick, John Gibbons, Matthew Nagle, Mike O'Sullivan, Olan Carmody, Paula McQuail, Peter Dawson, Robert Piggot

 |Tristan Cassidy, Yahya Elhassan, Niall McGoldrick, Shane O’Neill

 |Ali Abdulkarim, Adrian Casser Gheiti, Grainne Colgan, James Hepburn, Sam Lynch, Rajiv Merchant